softkraftco/terraform-nodeping/README.md

 - `contactname` represents a name of the primary contact for the subaccount, used as a label.
 - `email` primary email address for the subaccount.
 - `timezone` main time zone for the subaccount.
-- `location` locations for the subaccount, available values: nam, eur, eao, wlw.
+- `location` location for the subaccount, available values: nam, eur, eao, wlw.
 - `emailme` to opt-in the subaccount for NodePing service and features email notifications.
 - `status` subaccount status, available values:  "Active" or "Suspend".